 Séamus Mág Uidhir, principal scribe of the Book of Knockninny was employed by Captain Brian Mág Uidhir (c.1660-1726), of Knockninny, County Fermanagh.
-He either worked with or copied from work by another scribe, Toirrdhealbhach Ó Doailen.
+He continued the work of another scribe, Toirdhealbhach Ó Dóaláin.
 The scribe(s) had been given specific instructions by the patron, who knew exactly what kind of manuscript he wanted.
 Captain Brian Mág Uidhir envisaged a monumental ‘Book of Knockninny’ that would be an authoritative historical compilation, drawn from the best available historical sources in the Irish language.

 The scribe recorded that two generations earlier, another Brian Mág Uidhir (c.1585-1655) had commissioned transcripts of historical works prepared by the Four Masters, along with other Irish texts, but that manuscript which dated from 1638 was in poor condition.
 It seems that the modern medium of paper used in the 1630s in preference to the more expensive vellum had produced a less-than-robust manuscript, and it had worn out.
 In 1718 Captain Brian Mág Uidhir decided to pay for a replacement.

 Succession of kings from the new Book of Knockninny, part 1, p.
 193

 The scribe explained the method used to source relevant historical texts for the new manuscript to be known as the ‘Book of Knockninny’.
 The patron, Captain Brian Mág Uidhir, contacted all Irish scholars in the region where he lived, asking them to bring to him whatever good Irish books they could acquire, and he supplied ink, paper and all other necessary materials, and paid the scribes for the copies they made.